3: What's Next?

 - Children who will be five years or younger by Dec.
 31 will not be administratively assigned but will be placed on the wait lists of their top three school choices

-Unassigned registrants are encouraged to return to an FRC to apply for additional schools where seats may still be available.
+Unassigned registrants are encouraged to return to a Welcome Center to apply for additional schools where seats may still be available.
 Please note that K0 and K1 seats are the most limited and many of these classrooms are completely assigned after Round One.

 A child's place on a wait list is based on his/her priorities for that school, random number, and the registration round in which s/he applied.
 The same rules that apply to BPS Assignment apply to BPS Wait Lists.

 If seats become available, assignments from wait lists will be made automatically until mid-August.
 New Assignment Notices will be sent home to families who receive a seat at one of their wait list schools.

 After mid-August, BPS contacts families by phone before assigning children from wait lists.
 Parent/Guardian(s) have 24 hours after being notified to accept the new school assignment.
 BPS must hear from you within this time period in order to assign your student this seat.

 If you are satisfied with your student's current school assignment and do not want to be automatically assigned because of a wait list, please fill out and send to BPS the RSVP portion of the Assignment Notice or visit an Welcome Center to cancel and/or change your child's wait lists.

 Any child who lives in the City of Boston may remain on a BPS wait list even after the BPS school year begins, regardless of whether or not s/he is a BPS student.
 All wait lists expire at the end of January.